manojahs/DotNetCore8_NZWalks/README.md

 Used to transfer data between different layers Typically contain a subset of the properties in the model for example transferring data over a network
+Here we can able to send only what are all property that is required as a response not the whole model property

 DTO vs Domain Models